 Here are their 7 guidelines for taking your visualization to the next level:

-If you’re doing visualization to practice a passage or solve a fingering issue, it may not matter so much where you imagine yourself playing.
-But if you’re using visualization to build confidence and prepare for a big audition or performance, imagine yourself playing in the same exact location where you’ll be auditioning/performing.
+But if you’re using visualization to build confidence and prepare for a big audition or performance, see if you can arrange to do some imagery in the same location where you’ll be auditioning/performing.

 We all think about different things while performing; your imagery should reflect this too.
 Do you focus on your fingers?
 On the quality of sound?
 On phrasing?
 What toppings you’re going to put on your celebratory pizza?
 This will vary from person to person, and also across skill level too, with more experienced folks tending to be focused more on higher-level big-picture concepts than technical or mechanical details.